 • For a comprehensive guide covering all aspects of keeping your air plants alive and thriving, check out my latest post – How to Keep Air Plants Alive: Tips for Thriving Tillandsias.
 This post compiles all my best advice on providing proper sunlight, watering, humidity, troubleshooting, displays, and more based on my years of air plant collecting.
 It’s your one-stop shop for mastering air plant care and enjoying these beautiful Tillandsias for years to come.

-large spidery air plants in a gray green shade.
+Large spidery air plants in a gray green shade.

 Options for Purchasing Air Plants for your Home or Office